Recess: School's Out

-Recess: School's Out (also known as Recess: The Movie – School's Out) is a 2001 American animated comedy adventure film based on the Disney television series Recess, and features the voices of Andrew Lawrence, Rickey D'Shon Collins, Jason Davis, Ashley Johnson, Courtland Mead, Pamela Adlon, Dabney Coleman, Melissa Joan Hart, April Winchell, and James Woods.
+Recess: School's Out (also known as Recess: The Movie – School's Out) is a 2001 American animated adventure comedy film based on the Disney television series Recess, and features the voices of Andrew Lawrence, Rickey D'Shon Collins, Jason Davis, Ashley Johnson, Courtland Mead, Pamela Adlon, Dabney Coleman, Melissa Joan Hart, April Winchell, and James Woods.

-As the events of the film take place between the fifth and sixth seasons of Recess, the film centers around T.J.
+Set after the events of the series' original run, the film centers around T.J.
 Detweiler and his friends uncovering a plot to get rid of summer vacation taking place at their school.
-It was produced by Walt Disney Pictures, Walt Disney Television Animation and Walt Disney Television Animation Digital Production with animation done by Sunwoo Animation and Sunwoo Digital International.
-The film began production in 1998 (during the show's second season) and was finished in 2000.
+It was produced for Walt Disney Pictures by Walt Disney Television Animation and Walt Disney Television Animation Digital Production with animation done by Sunwoo Animation and Sunwoo Digital International.

 The film was distributed by Buena Vista Pictures Distribution, premiered on February 10, 2001, and was released theatrically in the United States on February 16, 2001.
-The film received mixed reviews from critics and performed well at the box office, grossing $44.5 million on a $23 million budget.
+The film received mixed reviews from critics, but performed well at the box office, grossing $44.5 million on a $23 million budget.